AppliedLogicSystems/ALSProlog/docs/docs/guide/19-Using-the-GUI-Library.md

 ```
 path_to_main_menu_entry(Index, SubMenuPath)
     :-
-    path_to_menu_entry(shl_tcli, ‘.topals.mmenb’, Index, SubMenuPath).
+    path_to_menu_entry(shl_tcli, '.topals.mmenb', Index, SubMenuPath).

 path_to_menu_entry(MenuPath, Index, SubMenuPath)
     :-
     path_to_menu_entry(tcli, MenuPath, Index, SubMenuPath).
 ```
-If MenuPath is a Tk path to a menu (top level or subsidiary), and if Index is an integer >= 0, and if the Index’th entry of MenuPath is a cascade, so that it has an associated menu, then SubMenuPath is a path to that associated menu.
+If MenuPath is a Tk path to a menu (top level or subsidiary), and if Index is an integer >= 0, and if the Index'th entry of MenuPath is a cascade, so that it has an associated menu, then SubMenuPath is a path to that associated menu.
 Thus,
 ```
 ?- path_to_main_menu_entry(4, SubMenuPath).